Bukit Timah Single Member Constituency: History

 In 1955, the constituency was broken up to form various constituencies, Bukit Panjang, Pasir Panjang, Queenstown, Sembawang and Southern Islands SMC.
-In 1959, it was further broken up to form Jurong SMC.
+In 1959, it was further broken up to form Jurong Constituency.

+On 8 December 1965, about four months into independence, Barisan Sosialis (BS) began to boycott Parliament in response to the current legislature and its democracy as "phony".
+Members of Parliament from BS started resigning from parliament with incumbent MP of Bukit Timah Constituency, Lee Tee Tong, resigning on 7 October 1965.
+A by-election was called with Chor Yeok Eng from PAP winning the seat uncontested.

-In 1972, the constituency was broken up to form Bukit Batok SMC, followed by in 1980 distributed to Ayer Rajah SMC, Clementi SMC and West Coast SMC with the growing development of Clementi, and in 1984 to Yuhua SMC and Hong Kah SMC with the growing development of Jurong East.
+In 1972, the constituency was broken up to form Bukit Batok Constituency, followed by in 1980 distributed to Ayer Rajah, Clementi and West Coast constituencies with the growing development of Clementi, and in 1984 to Yuhua and Hong Kah constituencies with the growing development of Jurong East.

-In 1988, as part of Singapore's electoral reforms, the constituency was renamed as Bukit Timah Single Member Constituency.
+In 1988, following the establishment of group representation constituency (GRC) and single member constituency (SMC), the constituency was known as Bukit Timah Single Member Constituency.

 In 1997, it was absorbed into Bukit Timah GRC along with Bukit Batok SMC, Jurong SMC, Ulu Pandan SMC and Yuhua SMC.

 In 2001, the SMC was recreated as Bukit Timah GRC was broken up to form Holland–Bukit Panjang GRC, Jurong GRC and Bukit Timah SMC.
 In 2006, the SMC was absorbed into another GRC, Holland–Bukit Timah GRC.